DgtlBureau/personiway_knowledge_hub/src/posts/software/Johnson-Controls-FX-SC-Metasys.md

 authorImage: '/assets/images/author/personiway.webp'
 ---

-The FX-SC8DL50-0 is a powerful system controller from Johnson Controls that serves as a central integration point for building automation systems.
+The FX-SC is a powerful system controller from Johnson Controls that serves as a central integration point for building automation systems.
 With its robust processing capabilities, multiple communication options, and flexible application support, it provides comprehensive management for HVAC systems, lighting, access control, and energy management.

 ## **Description**

-The Johnson Controls FX-SC8DL50-0 is an advanced System Controller designed for building automation and HVAC systems.
+The Johnson Controls FX-SC is an advanced System Controller designed for building automation and HVAC systems.
 It features 8 digital inputs and provides comprehensive control capabilities for managing multiple zones and equipment simultaneously.
 The controller offers extensive BACnet compatibility, an integrated web server for remote access, and supports various communication protocols.
 It can be configured to control temperature, humidity, ventilation, and energy management functions across small to medium-sized commercial buildings.

 ---